 Common Ground was contracted to design and facilitate those sessions and engage with young people from across the region to develop The Caribbean Youth Advocacy and Action Agenda on Violence Prevention (The AAA), which we drafted and designed.
 The AAA was released at the Caribbean Summit on Youth Violence Prevention, which brought together approximately 250 participants from 21 countries in Georgetown, Guyana in 2019.

-We are also profiling some of the region’s best youth violence prevention programs, as well as turning The AAA into a complete Advocacy Toolkit for use by youth organizations, community-level youth-serving groups, individual youth activists, and government officials.
-Moreover, Common Ground has designed and is currently delivering our 12-week Online Advocacy Course that will prepare 28 young people to create and implement a wide range of youth violence prvention (YVP) across the Caribbean.
+We have also turned The AAA into a complete Advocacy Toolkit (print and web-based) for use by youth organizations, community-level youth-serving groups, individual youth activists, and government officials.
+Moreover, Common Ground has designed and delivered three cohorts of our 12-week Online Advocacy Course designed to prepare dozens of young people to create and implement a wide range of youth violence prevention (YVP) activities across the Caribbean.
+We have also delivered three, 9-hour, “quick-impact” versions of the course—designed specifically to meet the needs of youth-service professionals—to leaders in 8 Caribbean countries.

 Photo Credit: Waqas Mahmood